chaosparrot/parrot.py/README.md

 I want to start making Parrot smarter ( by including data from previous segments for the recognition ).

+Traditional audio net training on GPU
+31.56 - Loading + 2 labels 1 epoch including validation
+3.36 seconds per net epoch
+Sequential audio net training on GPU
+1:22.92 - Loading + 2 labels 1 epoch including validation
+17.73 seconds per net epoch
+Technically speaking 3 times as much data, so expected per epoch = 3x for the regular audio net Also a bit more epochs since we are also covering start and end.
+About 10ish more epochs, meaning 15% more, so we expect 3.5 times more It is more like 5 times as long now

+CPU usage is about the same, but the performance seems MUCH better than the regular audio net

 - [x] Data loading
   - [x] Load in sequential streams of data per file
   - [x] Make a list of streams